 On the other side of the spectrum, the Dyson V10 takes a more transparent approach.
 You can see all working parts, including the filtration, cyclones, dust bin, and even the majority of the cleaning head.
 This make it easier to identify the problem in the event of troubleshooting.

 - The Miele Swing H1 Quick Step is a corded stick vacuum that uses a bagged canister and has a 2-in-1 design.
 There are two speed options and it comes with two on-board tools—the crevice tool and an upholstery brush.
-In addition, it comes with a filter, but when it’s time to replace the filter, it’ll cost around $45-50.
+In addition, it comes with a filter, but when it’s time to replace the filter, it’ll cost you a bit.